 - Being hit by falling debris

 Victims may experience chronic physical pain due to these and other injuries.
 In particularly severe cases, they may be left with lifelong complications, such as disfigurement, which could greatly reduce their quality of life.
 In addition, personal injuries on another’s premises may lead to burdensome medical bills.
-If the injury is extensive enough, those who are injured may lose income due to an inability to work.
+If injuries are extensive enough, victims may lose income due to an inability to work.

 How a Premises Liability Lawyer Can Help You Strengthen Your Case

-A qualified Iberia Parish premises liability attorney may be able to assist in determining if there are grounds to file a personal injury claim or lawsuit.
-If you hire a lawyer with our legal team, we can build a case proving negligence that warrants compensation for you.
+An Iberia Parish premises liability attorney can assist in determining if there are grounds to file a personal injury claim or lawsuit.
+If you hire a lawyer with our legal team, we can build a case that aims to prove negligence, thereby warranting compensation for you.

 We will investigate your case to determine who is responsible for your injuries and damages.
-You can review the evidence you have and collect additional evidence if we need to so that we can build a strong case.
+We can review the evidence you have and collect additional evidence if necessary to build a strong case.

 We can review: